Gallia Narbonensis: Founding

-The Greek colony of Massalia was founded in approximately 600 BC, by which the Hellenisation of Celtic Gaul began.
-The Roman involvement in the so-called transalpine Gaul occurred in 218 BC; according to Livy, the Romans tried to establish the alliance against Carthage in Gaul and Spain, but gained no success.
-Hannibal led the Carthaginian forces and routed the local Gallic tribes, crossing the Rhône.
-Massalia had already formed an alliance with Rome, which agreed to protect the town in exchange for supplying vital information and providing the fleet as Rome needed.
-Rome also demanded Massalia a small strip of land in order to build a road to Hispania, to assist in troop transport.
-The Romans therefore landed their troops on Massalia to protect the city.
+The ancient Greek colony of Massalia was founded in approximately 600 BC, by which the Hellenisation of Celtic Gaul began.
+The Roman involvement in Transalpine Gaul occurred in 218 BC; according to Livy, the Romans tried to establish the alliance against Carthage in Gaul and Hispania, but gained no success.
+Hannibal led the Carthaginian forces and routed the local Gaulish tribes, crossing the Rhône.
+Massalia, by then known as Massilia to the Romans, had already formed an alliance with Rome, which agreed to protect the town in exchange for supplying vital information and providing a fleet as Rome needed.
+Rome also demanded from Massilia a small strip of land in order to build a road to Hispania, to assist in troop transport.
+The Romans therefore landed their troops at Massilia to protect the city.
 After Rome held territories in Hispania, the Romans left control of the route to the city, causing praetor Lucius Baebius to be killed by the Ligures while en route to Hispania in 189 BC.

-During this period, the Mediterranean settlements on the coast were threatened by the powerful Gallic tribes to the north, especially the tribes known as the Arverni and the Allobroges.
-In the First Transalpine War (125–121 BCE), the Roman general Quintus Fabius Maximus (later additionally named Allobrogicus) campaigned in the area and defeated the Allobroges and the Arverni under king Bituitus in the Battle of the Isère River.
+During this period, the Mediterranean settlements on the coast were threatened by the powerful Gaulish tribes to the north, especially those known as the Arverni and the Allobroges.
+In the First Transalpine War (125–121 BC), the Roman general Quintus Fabius Maximus (later additionally named Allobrogicus) campaigned in the area and defeated the Allobroges and the Arverni under king Bituitus in the Battle of the Isère River.
 This defeat substantially weakened the Arverni and ensured the further security of Gallia Narbonensis.
-The area became a Roman province in 121 BCE.
+The area became a Roman province in 121 BC.

 The province had come into Roman control originally under the name Gallia Transalpina (Transalpine Gaul), which distinguished it from Cisalpine Gaul on the near side of the Alps to Rome.
 In this strip of land, the Romans founded the town of Narbonne in 118 BC.
 At the same time, they built the Via Domitia, the first Roman road in Gaul, connecting Gaul to Hispania, and the Via Aquitania, which led toward the Atlantic through Tolosa (Toulouse) and Burdigala (Bordeaux).
-Thus, the Romans built a crossroads that made Narbonne an optimal trading center, and Narbonne became a major trading competitor to Massalia.
+Thus, the Romans built a crossroads that made Narbonne an optimal trading center, and it became a major trading competitor to Massilia.
 From Narbonne, the Romans established the province of Transalpine Gaul, later called Gallia Narbonensis.

-During the Sertorian War (80–72 BCE) against the breakaway state of former Roman senator and general Sertorius, Gallia Narbonensis was an important base for military activities.
-This was an important event in the Romanization of Narbonese Gaul, as it resulted in the Romans organizing the province.
+During the Sertorian War (80–72 BC) against the breakaway state of former Roman senator and general Quintus Sertorius, Gallia Narbonensis was an important base for military activities.
+This was an important event in the Romanisation of Narbonese Gaul, as it resulted in the Romans organising the province.